SAT Books*: Best on the Net

 How is the Essay Scored?

 The essay will be scored by experienced and trained high school and college teachers.
-Each essay will be scored by two people who won't know each other's score (this is similar to the MCAT Writing Sample).
+Each essay will be scored by two people who won't know each other's score.
 They won't know your identity or school either.
 Each reader will give the essay a score from 1 to 6 (6 is the highest score) based on the overall quality of the essay and your demonstration of writing competence.
 The two scores will then be added together to arrive at your essay subscore.